yxhuang623/Pipeline_practice/README.md

 ## Notes to make sure the pipeline could work

 Please download the python script named “YXpipeline” in Github and run the script directly in your command line.
 Please create a new folder named "reference_file" in your current path and put your ref file in this folder.
-Then run the YXpipeline python script in the same path.
+Then run the YXpipeline python script in the same path in your command line.